greysteil/cp8/README.md

 - Help reviewers focus by tagging WIP pull requests
 - Tighten review loop by notifying when PRs need immediate attention

-## Setup

-- Invite GitHub bot user to GitHub repo
-- Add `/payload` webhook to GitHub repo

 ## Usage

-CP-8 will:
+CP-8 can:

-- Close issues with no activity for more than 4 weeks
+- Close issues with no activity
 - Add a `WIP` label to PRs with "[WIP]" in title
 - Notify in specified Slack channel when:
   - a new (non-WIP) PR is opened
   - a WIP PR is "un-WIPped"
   - a `:recycle:` comment is posted
   - a PR is approved/has changes requested
+- Automatically add new issues to projects
+- Move issues to other repos

+## Setup

+- Invite GitHub bot user to GitHub repo
+- Add `/payload` webhook to GitHub repo

-## Options
+## Configuration

 ```ruby
 /payload?config[stale_issue_weeks]=6 # Set stale issue cutoff to 6 weeks